dnsndrvsk/Marcy-Express-/README.md

 # Usage:

+1. First of all, make sure you're in Marcy folder

-1. In your terminal type in <b>"npm i express nodemon"</b>.
+2. In your terminal type in <b>"npm i express nodemon"</b>

-2. and then <b>"nodemon src/app"</b>.
+3. and then <b>"nodemon src/app"</b>

-3. if you're getting the message that server is successfully running on port 3000, enter <b>http://localhost:3000/home</b> in address field of your browser.
+4. Finnaly, if you're getting the message that <i>...server has been successfully runned on port 3000</i>, enter <b>http://localhost:3000/home</b> in address field of your browser